iwswordpress/ndc-gql/COURSES-02/GUIDE.md

 ## SERVER06

-Add createTask Mutation and create type input.
+Add createTask Mutation and input

 New task store in memory not file.